 Effect of altitude and habitat

-To evaluate the effect of altitude and habitat structure on each of the hummingbird dimorphic traits, we employed Bayesian Phylogenetic Mixed-Effect Models (BPMMs) implemented in the R package MCMCglmm (64,65).
-For each dimorphic trait as a response variable, we ran a model with altitude, habitat structure, and the interaction between the two as predictors.
-We selected the understory as the baseline habitat for the models, thus all the comparisons are relative to this habitat to aid interpretation.
-All continuous variables were standardized (z-transformed) prior to entering the models.
-As random effects, we used phylogenetic distances from the hummingbird Maximum Clade Credibility tree (45) to account for phylogenetic non-independence.
-(40)We used flat, uninformative distributions for the residuals and random effects covariance matrices as priors.
-Models were run for 5 million generations, sampling every 2000 generations with a burn-in of 1 million generations, and visually inspected for convergence(66).
-Each model included as many species as possible with altitude and habitat structure data: 224 species for dichromatism, 107 for MD, 161 for TLD, and 213 for song complexity (Fig. S1).
-As a complementary approach, we employed Multi-response BPMMs with all dimorphic traits as response variables (see the supplemental methods for further details).
+To evaluate the effect of altitude and habitat structure on each dimorphic trait, we employed Bayesian Phylogenetic Mixed-Effect Models (BPMMs) implemented in the R package MCMCglmm (64,65).
+For each dimorphic trait as response variable, we ran a model with altitude, habitat structure, and the interaction between the two as predictors.
+We selected the understorey as baseline habitat, thus all the comparisons are relative to the understorey to aid interpretation.
+All continuous variables were scaled to unit variance prior to entering the models.
+To account for phylogenetic non-independence and uncertainty, we randomly sampled 100 phylogenetic trees from the posterior distribution (40) and ran a model with each tree as random-effect, we then pooled together the posterior distributions of each parameter of all runs and computed the median and High-Density Interval (HDI) of the pooled distributions.
+We used flat, uninformative distributions for the residuals and random effects covariance matrices as priors.
+Each model was run for 500000 generations, sampling every 300 generations with a burn-in of 10000 .
+We evaluated this configuration for convergence with a Gelman-Rubin diagnostic under 1.1 (66).
+Each set of models included as many species as possible with altitude and habitat structure data: 224 species for dichromatism, 107 for MD, 161 for TLD, and 213 for song complexity (Fig. 1).

 Correlation between traits

 To evaluate the relationship between dimorphic traits, we ran BPMMs with all the possible combinations of traits setting one as response and the other as predictor.
 For the MD and TLD pair, since MD included tail length measurements, we recalculated MD in the same fashion as above but removed tail length to avoid circularity and to test for correlation between dimorphism of all other measurements and TLD.
 Furthermore, to test if associations between traits were dependent on altitude or existed only in a particular habitat type, we included altitude and habitat structure as interactions with the predictor in each model.
+Models were run over the same sample of phylogenetic trees and summarised as the models above.
 For each pair of traits, we included as many species as possible; 106 for dichromatism and MD, 191 for dichromatism and song complexity, 143 for dichromatism and TLD, 96 for MD and song complexity, 147 for TLD and song complexity, and 74 for MD and TLD.
-We exchanged the response and predictor for each model to make sure results remained consistent.
+We exchanged the response and predictor for each model to ensure results remained consistent.

-As an alternative approach to evaluate the association between dimorphic traits, we tested for evolutionary integration between pairs of traits in a multivariate Brownian motion model using the ratematrix package in R (74).
-This method uses Bayesian Markov chain Monte Carlo to estimate evolutionary correlation among two or more traits through the R rate matrix, which represents the rate of evolution of each trait and the structure of correlation among traits, while considering phylogenetic relationships.
-We used ratematrix to evaluate the pairwise evolutionary correlation among all traits included in the BPMMs.

 Results

-Altitude and habitat structure affect morphological dimorphism, dichromatism, and song complexity
+Altitude and habitat structure affect dimorphic traits